RomainNicolaon/GroupA_Dubail_Project/Beta_Report.md

 In this one we have two divs, the first one containing the navigation buttons and the second one containing the buttons for the different metal choices.
 There is also an image that helps us to get an overview of the page with a potential 3D model.

-For this app many bootstrap classes have been used to facilitate the responsive of the app.
+For this app, many bootstrap classes have been used to facilitate the responsive of the app.

 ```css
 /* Change the font of any text of the page     */